How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 Monthly Growth Rate

 This is the same with shorter cycles such as months.
 Compounder formula: in order to determine a monthly growth, an equivalent formula without exponents is used with n being months.
-In the case where you have values on a monthly basis the monthly compound rate is:
+In the case where you have values monthly the monthly compound rate is:

 Revenue Growth Rate